IntegralProgrammer/RPi-BareMetal-Core/README.md

 ### Acknowledgements

-- Thanks to https://github.com/dwelch67/raspberrypi for the basic GPIO examples and C boilerplate code
+- Thanks to https://github.com/dwelch67/raspberrypi for the basic examples (GPIO, UART, video) and C boilerplate code

 - Thanks to https://github.com/PeterLemon/RaspberryPi for the PWM headphone jack audio output examples